-At this point of your game, work on training yourself to the point where it becomes an automatic reflex.
-Before every serve and after every shot you or your partner makes return to the ready position and be prepared for your next shot.
-There really is no way to know if the your opponent is going to fire back a smash or a carefully placed dink or if they’ll hit to your forehand or backhand so a neutral or continental grip is best.
+At this point of your game, work on training yourself to the point where this becomes an automatic reflex.
+Before every serve and after every shot you or your partner makes, get back into ready position and be prepared for your next shot.
+There really is no way to know if your opponent is going to fire back a smash or a carefully placed dink or if they’ll hit to your forehand or backhand so a neutral or continental grip is best.

-In Pickleball: a soft, short drop shot that originates from near the non volley line, goes over the net and then drops in to the opposing non-volley zone.
+Dink Shot: In Pickleball: a soft, short drop shot that originates from near the non-volley line, goes over the net, and then drops into the opposing non-volley zone.
 It’s similar to a short drop shot at the net in tennis.
 The dink is a key part of the slow game in pickleball.

-When many beginner players start to play pickleball, they first learn to hit longer shots to get used to the pickleball paddle and learn the basic stroke.
+When many beginner players start to play pickleball, they first learn to hit longer shots to get used to the paddle and learn the basic strokes.
 But many stay back at the baseline and rely on the power game.

 It’s not until much later do they evolve into an all-around player combining power with a strategic soft game.
 Some players are also understandably intimidated by approaching the non-volley zone.
 This is a HUGE disadvantage against any experienced player that knows how to dink.

 The soft game can easily neutralize the power player even if they have a stronger pickleball shot than you.
-A well-placed dink can set off a long soft volley which forces the other team to play the long soft game where strategy and touch usually wins over power.
+A well-placed dink can set off a long soft volley which forces the other team to play the soft game where strategy and touch usually win overpower.
 Many times you can force errors on these players since they tend to return the dink hard.